Skip to main content

 About

-The U.S. Department of Labor's Mine Safety and Health Administration (MSHA) helps to reduce deaths, injuries, and illnesses in the nation's mines with a variety of activities and programs.
-The Agency develops and enforces safety and health rules for all U.S. mines, and provides technical, educational and other types of assistance to mine operators.
-MSHA works cooperatively with industry, labor, and other federal and state agencies to improve safety and health conditions for all miners in the United States.
+The U.S. Department of Labor's Mine Safety and Health Administration (MSHA) is dedicated to reducing deaths, injuries, and illnesses in the nation's mines through a variety of activities and programs.
+The agency develops and enforces safety and health rules for all mines under U.S. jurisdiction, including those in Puerto Rico, the U.S. Virgin Islands, and Pacific territories such as American Samoa, Guam, and the Commonwealth of the Northern Mariana Islands (CNMI).
+MSHA provides technical, educational, and other types of assistance to mine operators and works cooperatively with industry, labor, and other federal and state agencies to improve safety and health conditions for all miners throughout the United States and its territories.

 Mission

-Learn about MSHA’s role in promoting mine safety and health in the United States, and see how the mining industry has made significant strides in reducing mining fatalities during the 20th century.
+Learn about MSHA’s role in promoting mine safety and health in the United States, Puerto Rico, the U.S. Virgin Islands, and its Pacific territories, and see how the mining industry has made significant strides in reducing mining fatalities during the 20th century.

 Leadership